1120 SW 5th Avenue, Room 1000, Portland, OR 97204

 Safety requires that crews will only be able to work in the Outfall pipes on days when there will be no flow from either rain or other parts of the sewer system.
 Therefore, construction may require nighttime work or two consecutive seasons - the summer of 2018 and the summer of 2019.

-Between now and the start of construction, engineers will perform field surveys of the manhole access areas (see map below).
+Between now and the start of construction, engineers will perform field surveys of the manhole access areas (see map below for updated locations).
 The measurements they take should not have any adverse effects on traffic.